CaiSharp/webdev1/README.md

 * "*node server 3000*" sets **port**
 * "*node server public*" sets **root folder**

-However it is not recommended.
+However it is not recommended to change the root.